vaultage-pm/vaultage/SYSTEM_DESIGN.md

 2) **Confidentiality in transit**: No 3rd parties, including `A`, can retrieve `{P}` from data at in transit.

-All communications are confidential and integrity-protected (Assumption 3).
+All communications are integrity-protected (Assumption 3).

 3) **Integrity protection**: No 3rd parties, including `A`, can alter or delete `{P}`.